AzurasTsar/Cubulus_Alpha/README.md

 # Cubulus_Alpha
 Early alpha build for my first Unity game Cubulus

-Windows Installation Instructions: Download Cubulus.zip and UnityPlayer.dll to the same directory, extract Cubulus.zip to it and run Cubulus.exe
+Windows Installation Instructions: Download Cubulus[Version#].zip and UnityPlayer.dll to the same directory, extract Cubulus.zip to it and run Cubulus.exe

 'Classic" mode is in very early stage of development, 'Endless' mode is fully functional.
 I will be updating this often as I make more progress on it.
 Plan to improve UI, add more features and randomization, and try to make a more dynamic experience in the future.